 Simple Interest Calculator · 6 min read

-Flat Rate vs Reducing Balance: How Banks Really Calculate Your Loan Interest
+Flat Rate vs Reducing Balance: Which Loan Is Cheaper?

 Same Rate, Very Different Cost